 Transfer of debt?

-Aside from the party left holding the SDS and having the potential liability as Fee Payer, the legislation also grants provision to the PAYE regulations to seek recovery of any unpaid tax and NI from any “relevant person”.
-A relevant person is simply any party to the arrangements in which the relevant payment to the PSC is made.
+Aside from the SDS and the potential liability as the Fee Payer, the legislation also grants provision to seek recovery of any unpaid tax and National Insurance from any “relevant person”.
+A relevant person is simply will be the Fee Payer, the first Agency contracting directly with the End Client and the End Client themselves.